 As the host of the largest concentration of wintering mallard ducks in the Mississippi Flyway, the refuge helps bring about 2.5 million dollars per day to the area during the sixty day waterfowl hunting season.
 Thus, the Refuge is a major economic asset to the area.
 The area provides habitat for wading birds, shorebirds, waterfowl, raptors, reptiles, amphibians, and mammals, including a healthy population of black bears.
-The refuge also has several active Bald Eagle nests.
+The refuge also has four active nests of the recently delisted bald eagle.
 The Refuge is visited by about 150,000 people annually and offers opportunities for hunting, boating, fishing, wildlife observation and photography, and hiking.